-In addition to the aforementioned high-level monitoring process, WVU performs a detailed analysis of college level activity to ensure the colleges remain 'on budget' and shares that analysis with the appropriate academic leadership, including the provost, college dean and their business officer.
+In addition to the aforementioned high-level monitoring process, WVU performs a detailed analysis of college level activity to ensure the colleges remain on budget and shares that analysis with the appropriate academic leadership, including the provost, college deans and their business officers.
 Monthly variance reports are also generated from the Axiom Budgeting and Planning application and disseminated to all units.
 The units are required to explain any unfavorable variances.
-Variance report summaries are reviewed with Leadership.

-On a quarterly basis a working group made up of representatives of the Division of Finance and the Division of Planning and Treasury Operations review, analyze and compare the actual quarterly financials with the Board of Governors approved budget for the current fiscal year.
-Based on the results of that review, this working group will develop a written analysis of the University's financial activity that is shared with both the Board of Governors Finance Committee and the full Board during their regular meetings.
+On a quarterly basis a working group made up of representatives from Finance and from Planning and Treasury Operations review, analyze and compare the actual quarterly financials with the Board of Governors approved budget for the current fiscal year.
+Based on the results of that review, this working group develops a written analysis of the University's financial activity that is shared with both the Board of Governors Finance Committee and the full Board during their regular meetings.
 The timeline for such a process is reliant upon the conclusion of quarterly financial information.
 Per discussion with the Director of Institutional Accounting, Reporting and Analysis, the financials are to be prepared and set by the final day of the following month (i.e., Q1 end is 3/31; Q1 financials completed by 4/30).